|

 of friends I haven't seen for a long, long time.
 Now I wonder why it didn't

+happen earlier.
 Life is willed, accidental, serendipitous, and the product of thousands

 of good and bad decisions.
 Something there was that took us all to Bolivia